aiplanethub/getting-started-with-r-programming-for-data-science/importing-and-working-with-data-in-r/984-Working With Variables & Data in R.md

-If you access column directly, it will throw error
+If you access the column directly, it will throw an error.

 ### Summary of the Dataset

-To get the statistical summary of the data we can use summary() function in R.
+To get the statistical summary of the data, we can use the summary() function in R.

 summary(LungCapData)